Elvis Week 2018 Survival Guide

 7. Check out some of the extra-curricular Elvis Week activities

 Let me be clear: these aren’t official Elvis Week events, but they do show that Memphis is embracing the King and his fans this week.
 Check them out!
 If you know of others, please leave them in the comments.

 – Lots of bakeries and restaurants around town have Elvis-themed treats and drinks for the week, check those out here.

 – Historic Memphian Theater Elvis Tour at Circuit Playhouse

 8. Be Nice

 Welcome our Elvis Week visitors to the Memphis area with class.
 Give directions and suggestions, sing along if you know the words, and don’t be afraid to make some new friends.
 It’s what the King would have wanted.

 9. Find out more information

 If you’re visiting and have stumbled upon this blog post, welcome!
 I will be on Twitter all week @ilovememphis answering questions.
-Plus, there are seven years worth of posts about Memphis on this blog, so don’t be afraid to use the search bar if you’re look for something in particular.
+Plus, there are nearly ten years worth of posts about Memphis on this blog, so don’t be afraid to use the search bar if you’re look for something in particular.
 Here are some things you might find particularly helpful:

 – If you want to stay connected to all the official sources for Elvis Week and Graceland info, you can visit ElvisWeek.com, follow Graceland on Facebook, Twitter, Instagram, read the official Graceland blog, or watch the events via livestream at https://livestream.com/